Home

 prolotherapy proliferative injection therapy wean increases inflammation

-Rife avoid the kind with light tubes; the other is a placebo limited/no evidence of efficacy
+Rife avoid the RIFE light tubes; otherwise these units will not slow healing limited/no evidence of efficacy

 saunas traditional saunas, far infrared saunas (FIR) saunas: use judiciously; FIR: avoid FIR catalyze creation of vitamin D